 To determine the best alternative solution, the judgements assigned to each alternative in relation to each criterion can be normalized to avoid a condition where higher numeric satisfaction values dominate the smaller ones (Shih et al. 2007).
 According to Vafaei et al. (2016), the normalization techniques allow the aggregation of criteria for ordering in a suitable way the final results in multi-criteria decision making processes.
-Several studies on the effects of different normalization techniques are more suitable for specific problems than others (Chakraborty and Yeh 2009).
+Several studies on the effects of different normalization techniques on the ranking of alternatives in MCDA problems have shown that certain approaches are more suitable for specific problems than others (Chakraborty and Yeh 2009).